-- 341 Medieval Literature (LIT) Readings of English and Continental texts from the 9th-15th century with selected readings in Middle English and in modern translation from Latin, Old French, Provencal, Welsh, and other traditions.
+341 Medieval Literature (LIT) Readings of English and Continental texts from the 9th-15th century with selected readings in Middle English and in modern translation from Latin, Old French, Provencal, Welsh, and other traditions.
 May include Arthurian romance, the literature of courtly love, drama, lyric poetry, or writings of medieval mystics.
 Prerequisites: Gateway Colloquium; 1 course from 109-170 or 220-257, plus 280.
-Offered in alternate years. - 342 Renaissance Literature (LIT) Investigates issues of representation of gender and sexuality, representations of the court, the place of the stage, versions of early modern selfhood, and moral theory in the Renaissance period, 1520-1660.
+Offered in alternate years.

+342 Renaissance Literature (LIT) Investigates issues of representation of gender and sexuality, representations of the court, the place of the stage, versions of early modern selfhood, and moral theory in the Renaissance period, 1520-1660.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-257, plus 280.
-Offered as needed. - 343 Restoration and 18th Century (LIT) Focus on British authors between 1660-1789 who consider issues of aristocratic decadence, wit as a moral touchstone, emergence of the middle class, and gender through the use of satire, romance, the novel (epistolary, picaresque, comic), comedy of manners, sentimental and laughing comedy, neoclassical tragedy, and mock forms.
+Offered as needed.

+343 Restoration and 18th Century (LIT) Focus on British authors between 1660-1789 who consider issues of aristocratic decadence, wit as a moral touchstone, emergence of the middle class, and gender through the use of satire, romance, the novel (epistolary, picaresque, comic), comedy of manners, sentimental and laughing comedy, neoclassical tragedy, and mock forms.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-257, plus 280.
 Offered occasionally.
+344 Romantic Literature (LIT) Examines the great literature - much of it poetry - of the period 1789-1830.
+Addresses themes and issues characteristic of this time of unrest and redefinition.
+Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-257, plus 280.
+Offered in alternate years.